EthanQY/EthanQY.github.io/hobbies.md

 # Hobbies

-Qianyi has many hobbies, although he does not claim to be an expert in all of them.
+Qianyi enjoys many hobbies, even if he doesn’t claim to be an expert in all of them.
+They ultimately fuel his research.

 ## Motorsport